Denis Manturov: Early life and education

 In 1997, he completed postgraduate studies at the Moscow State University.
 In the same year he defended his dissertation for the degree of Candidate of Economic Sciences.
-Dissertation topic is "Socio-economic analysis of investment activity in the regions of Russia".
+The dissertation topic was "Socio-economic analysis of investment activity in the regions of Russia".

 In 2022, he completed his doctoral studies at the Moscow Aviation Institute.
 On May 27, 2022, he defended his dissertation for the degree of Doctor of Economics at the Russian Presidential Academy of National Economy and Public Administration.
-Thesis topic is "Theory and practice of the development and implementation of a new model of industrial policy."
+The thesis topic was "Theory and practice of the development and implementation of a new model of industrial policy".